-(i) the owner, occupier or person having control or management of the place; or

-(ii) a police officer acting on a request by a person referred to in subparagraph (i); trespass on a place, means -

-- (a) to enter or be in the place without the consent or licence of the owner, occupier or person having control or management of the place; or - (b) to remain in the place after being requested by a person in authority to leave the place; or - (c) to remain in a part of the place after being requested by a person in authority to leave that part of the place. - (2) A person who, without lawful excuse, trespasses on a place is guilty of an offence and is liable to imprisonment for 12 months and a fine of \$12 000. - (3) In a prosecution for an offence under subsection (2), the accused has the onus of proving that the accused had a lawful excuse.
+Criminal Code Act Compilation Act 1913 70A Trespass (extract) (1) In this section - person in authority , in relation to a place, means - (a) in the case of a place owned by the Crown, or an agency or instrumentality of the Crown - the occupier or person having control or management of the place or a police officer; or (b) in any other case - the owner, occupier or person having control or management of the place; or a police officer acting on a request by a person referred to in subparagraph (i); trespass on a place, means - (a) to enter or be in the place without the consent or licence of the owner, occupier or person having control or management of the place; or (b) to remain in the place after being requested by a person in authority to leave the place; or (c) to remain in a part of the place after being requested by a person in authority to leave that part of the place.
+(2) A person who, without lawful excuse, trespasses on a place commits an offense.
+Penalty for this subsection: imprisonment for 12 months and a fine of \$12 000.
+(3) In a prosecution for an offence under subsection (2) or (2A), the accused has the onus of proving that the accused had a lawful excuse.